ATNIO/white_paper/english/white_paper.md

 ## Summary

-Unlike traditional AI systems with built-in limitations, centralized control, hard AI services cooperation, uncompetitive prices and fragmented AI services; ATN  with its decentralized system, autonomous and cooperative AI market, competitive prices and unified AI services is a breakthrough in the AI world.
-It will help to develop smarter AI applications that will bring benefits to society as a whole.
-Using AI in our daily life will enable us all to make better decisions and improve our lives.
+Unlike traditional AI systems with built-in limitations, centralized control, hard AI services cooperation, uncompetitive prices and fragmented AI services; ATN  provide a complete ecosystem build on a decentralized architecture, with autonomous and open source market, competitive prices and unified API calling services which is a huge improvement.
+It will help to develop smarter applications that will bring benefits to society as a whole.
+By encouraging the use of AI in our daily life we will be able to make better decisions and improve our lives.

 ## References
 1. XiaoI：http://www.xiaoi.com